How Can a Business Wargaming Conquer Risk and Apprehension?

 Creating Ownership of Ideas

 Business war games have an experiential effect that allows participants to take ownership of all decisions, strategies, and actions developed.
-Strategic thinking, which is central to business wargaming, is a key benefit.
+Strategic thinking, central to business wargaming, is a key benefit.
 War games are also an effective tool for dispelling the conventional wisdom that often prevails in a corporate setting.

 Teamwork and Team Building